Alanwe/aicalc/tasks.md

 **Questions**:
 - Should there be a default model per function type?
+The AI Service should configure the model deployment, this is then linked to the functions so we can look it up
 - Do you want a history of AI generations for each cell?
+Can we have a log mode in settings, default is no

 ---